RunestoneInteractive/pythonds/_sources/BasicDS/TheUnorderedListAbstractDataType.rst

    returns nothing.
 Assume the item is not already in the list.

 -  ``remove(item)`` removes the item from the list.
 It needs the item and modifies the list.
-Assume the item is present in the list.
+Raise an error if the item is not present in the list.

 -  ``search(item)`` searches for the item in the list.
 It needs the item and returns a boolean value.